Fawness/Tetris/README.md

 - Animated ferret emojis with realistic fur textures
 - Works in both horizontal and vertical orientations

+### Cat Mode
+- Lazy cat that randomly appears and walks around the board
+- Takes naps on random blocks, preventing piece placement
+- May claw and remove blocks from the board
+- Visual speech bubbles show cat's current action
+- Adds unpredictable challenge when enabled

 ### Mode Combinations
 - **Mix and match** any combination of modes
 - **Oh Deer God + Bee Mode**: Chaotic gameplay with helpful bees
 - **Bee Mode + Ferret Mode**: Maximum gap-filling assistance
+- **Cat Mode + Any Mode**: Adds unpredictable challenge with lazy cat behavior
-- **All modes**: Ultimate chaos with crazy blocks, bees, and ferrets
+- **All modes**: Ultimate chaos with crazy blocks, bees, ferrets, and cats

 ## 📊 Scoring System